It was in March 2009 that I started using AdSense, and ever since it has been a huge part of my blog monetization technique.

 Shading with Image: Placing Google Adsense Image ad unit with the adjacent image can be a great and smart move, but guess what?
 Do it and Google AdSense might ban you.
 Google TOS doesn’t allow the use of shading your AdSense image ads with the adjacent image.

 - Read few more from official Google page

-- Meanwhile do you know a Guy named Aaron Sued Google AdSense for banning his account, read Aaron story here
+- Meanwhile, do you know a guy named Aaron sued Google AdSense for banning his account?
+Read the interesting Aaron story here.

-If you are running Adsense on a site that distribute copyright content like Movies, songs or any other files, you are most likely to get an instant ban.
-Adsense doesn’t allow putting Adsense on the site that distribute copyright stuff.
+If you are running Adsense on a site that distributes copyright content like Movies, songs or any other files, you are most likely to get an instant ban.
+Adsense doesn’t allow putting Adsense on the site that distributes copyright stuff.

-Linking to site who distribute Illegal and copyright content:
+Linking to the site that distributes illegal and copyright content

-This is something which I got to know about in 2012 and one of the reasons why most of the sites are getting Adsense ban.
-If you are linking to sites like (Streaming movie), illegal or pirated software, Keygen sites, your AdSense serving might be disabled for that particular site.
+This is something which I got to know about in 2012.
+This is also the biggest reason why most sites are getting the Adsense ban.
+If you are linking to sites like (streaming movie), illegal or pirated software, Keygen sites, your AdSense serving might be disabled for that particular site.
 Here is the other type of content, which is not allowed for Adsense sites: